ire7715/UCR_DTW/README.md

 ## Improvement
  - Fix the sorting bug.
 (Origin version wouldn't swap when the difference of  two values is less than 1.)
  - Delay the z-normalize for t sequence.
 (Only dtw apply the tz array, so there is no need to do z-normalize when keogh_data)
- - **Jump pruning**: When we are pruning by sorted lower bound, we can find out that which index is the most front computed index(j).
-And instead of compute the next linearly, we jump to (j+1) directly.
+ - **Jump pruning**: When we are pruning by sorted lower bound, we can find out that which index is the leading computed index(j).
+And instead of moving the window by 1, we jump to (j+1) directly.
 Jump pruning prunes over 50% for query2.txt.

 -------